rick-62/Notes/vault/cloud.aws.EC2.md

 - Step 3: Configure instance details, including **User data** script
 - Step 4: Add storage
 - Step 5: Add tags (key/value), to categorise instance for organisation
-- Step 6: Configure security group, to enable traffice required by the server (SSH, HTTP etc)
+- Step 6: Configure security group, to enable traffic required by the server (SSH, HTTP etc)

 A key pair is required if accessing the instance from outside of the AWS management console.